 Getting There: You can take the Metro Line 1 or RER Line A to La Défense station from almost anywhere in Paris.

 Christmas Market & Ice Rink at Champ de Mars

 Featuring some 100 stands peddling gifts, decorations, and goods perfect for the Christmas season, in addition to an ice-skating rink and "snow village," the Christmas Market and Winter Village at Parc du Champ de Mars, at the foot of the Eiffel Tower, is an idyllic spot for feting the holiday season.
 It's also ideal for the kids, who'll find plenty to keep busy in the holiday village.

-The Village Noël de Champ de Mars typically takes place over the last two weeks of December and the first week of January the next year.
-Guests can access this Paris village at the base of the Eiffel Tower from 11 a.m. to 8:30 p.m. daily by taking the Metro to Trocadero or Pont de l'Alma stations.
+This year, the Village Noël de Champ de Mars will be open from December 20th, 2019 through January 5th, 2020.
+Guests can access this Paris village at the base of the Eiffel Tower from 11 a.m. to 8:30 p.m. daily by taking the Metro to the Trocadero or Pont de l'Alma stations.

 Christmas Market at Hotel de Ville/City Hall

-For the first time, a holiday-themed market is springing up outside Paris City Hall (there was traditionally an ice rink set up on the same square, but they've decided to discontinue it).
+For the second year in a row, a holiday-themed market is springing up outside Paris City Hall (there was traditionally an ice rink set up on the same square, but they've decided to discontinue it).
 Enjoy festive decorations, warming treats, toys, games and artisanal products, most of which originate in the Paris region.

-The City Hall Christmas Market is open from mid-December through the first week of January and is located at Parvis de l'Hotel in Paris' Fourth Arrondissement.
+The City Hall Christmas Market will be open from December 14th, 2019 through January 6th, 2020.
+It will take place at the Parvis de l'Hotel in Paris' 4th arrondissement.
 You can get there by taking the Metro to the Hotel de Ville station.
 While you're there, head across the street to the BHV Department store to take in the sight of their elaborate, fairy-tale inspired holiday window displays.